Qub3k/subjective-exp-consistency-check/README.md

 # About

-This repository stores data, source codes and an in-depth tutorial all related with generating *p*-value P&ndash;P plots to assess consistency of subjective data.
+This repository stores data, source codes and an in-depth tutorial, all related with generating *p*-value P&ndash;P plots to assess consistency of subjective data.
 It also provides means to reproduce the results presented in [Nawała2020].
 (For more information regarding reproducibility please go to the